awesomephant/al-studio-website/projects/cenacolo.md

 related_projects:
   - Family Series
 ---
-"Dear Adalberto, I thought again about the meaning of "Cenacolo" you asked.
+"Dear Adalberto, I thought again about the meaning of "The Last Supper" you asked.
 If you consider the human aspect regardless of the theological side, I would say it is the definition of friendship and love.
-What food and a table surrender by people can represent?
-If not something that you give to the others to generate a friendship.
-Cenacolo is the place where you donate yourself to somebody else for love." - Mum
+What food and a table surrounded by people can represent?
+If not something that you give to others to generate a friendship.
+Cenacolo is the place where you donate yourself to somebody else for love." - Mumun

 This artwork was commissioned by Adalberto's mother and it was painted together with the artist's family and friends.
 The original artwork by Da Vinci has been an opportunity to gather among generations, talk,